 Becoming a regular at a restaurant isn’t as easy as walking in, saying “Hey Charlene” to the host, and being whisked away to your favorite corner table to have The Usual.
 But that doesn’t mean it’s impossible, either.
 Especially with this guide.
 Here are 14 neighborhood spots where the servers will learn your name, the bartenders will give you an extra-heavy pour of pinot, and, eventually, you won’t even need to look at a menu.
 Those are the perks of being a regular, after all.

 All restaurants featured on The Infatuation are selected by our editorial team.
-Restaurants Where You’ll Want To Become A Regular is presented by American Express®.
-Check out our regulars guides for NYC, Miami, Nashville, and Portland, OR, and show your neighborhood some love and dine at a small business this Valentine’s Day.
+Restaurants You’ll Want To Be A Regular At is presented by American Express ®.
+Dine at a local small business and make a big impact on your community.

 The entirety of Mignon consists of 16 seats around a square bar.
 Inside that bar is a single chef, who does everything from assembling cheese boards to pan frying your fantastic steak, and a bartender, who will be able to tell you what obscure Austrian pet-nat pairs best with the escargots.
 This underground spot in DTLA is the kind of best-kept-secret place we only share with people we really, really like, because after one visit, it’s going to become a part of their restaurant rotation, too - and we don’t like to share.